TheJoker4320/vision-framework/README.md

 * Logging Publisher - See [logging class](https://github.com/TheJoker4320/vision-framework/blob/develop/publishers/logging_publisher.py) for more info.
 * Network Table Publisher - See [morph class](https://github.com/TheJoker4320/vision-framework/blob/develop/publishers/network_table_publisher.py) for more info.

+## Features

 ### Pipeline Creation
 The framework uses a json file as a way of creating a pipeline.
 For an example file you see can check the [examples directory](https://github.com/TheJoker4320/vision-framework/blob/develop/examples).
-We highely recommend you will be famillar with JSON before trying the pipeline.
+We highely recommend you will be famillar with JSON before trying to create a pipeline.

 ### Grip File Support
 WIP